mzwang828/mz_wang_intern/README.md

 # MZ_WANG_INTERN

 This ROS package demonstrates a path planner for a multiple agents scenario.
 This package includes two nodes: Planner and Agent.
 The Planner nodes provides a path planning service that implements A* to find the shortest path between a given start and a given goal on a 11*11 grid.
-The Agent node publishes the agent position as well as the found path returned by Planner.
+The Agent node publishes the agent's position as well as the found path returned by Planner.

 This package has been tested under **Ubuntu 16.04** and **ROS Kinetic**. **C++ 11** is required for successful compilation.